 Appalachian Quilts at Lid'l Dolly's

 Lid’l Dolly’s in Pigeon Forge has been charming Pigeon Forge visitors since it opened doors years ago.
 Known for their darling dresses, Lid’l Dolly’s also will let you take home a piece of Appalachian quilt culture.
-Their vast selection of quilts will let you pick out the perfect memento of your time on the Tennessee Quilt Trail.Lid'l Dolly's
+Their vast selection of authentic and replica quilts will let you pick out the perfect memento of your time on the Tennessee Quilt Trail.Lid'l Dolly's

 Lid’s Dolly’s is located on the Pigeon Forge Parkway at Traffic Light # 4, 2870 Parkway.
 Call Lid’l Dolly’s at (865) 429-4867 for additional information.